Invisible Scarlet O'Neil

-Invisible Scarlet O'Neil is a 1940-1956 American comic strip written and drawn by Russell Stamm, who had previously been an assistant to Chester Gould on Dick Tracy.
+Invisible Scarlet O'Neil is a 1940–1956 American comic strip written and drawn by Russell Stamm, who had previously been an assistant to Chester Gould on Dick Tracy.
 The strip focused on Scarlet O'Neil, a plainclothes superhero (and one of the first superheroines) with the power of invisibility.

 Publication history

 Originally published by the Chicago Daily Times and distributed by its syndication service, Invisible Scarlet O'Neil began on June 3, 1940.
 In September 1949, the title of the strip was reduced to simply Scarlet O'Neil, and her invisibility powers were seen much more rarely.

-Starting September 13, 1954, Emery Clarke drew the strip from Stamm's scripts.
-The title was changed again to Stainless Steel on October 24, 1954, and the character of Scarlet was dropped.
+Starting on September 13, 1954, Emery Clarke drew the strip from Stamm's scripts.
+The title was changed again to Stainless Steel on October 24 the same year, and the character of Scarlet was dropped.
 The strip ended in 1956.

 Characters and story

 Scarlet used her power of invisibility mostly to help out strangers in need and help the police catch dangerous criminals, as explained by comics historian Don Markstein: